 I invite you to read Rice’s entire piece and her links and video before you get your Lulus in a bunch and get all offended and ranty.

 I’m not going to unload a shit pile of judgment on outdoor yoga fests where many who attend are dreadlocked white people.
 You know which fests those are.
 As an introvert and loner, those mega fests ain’t my thang.
 I’m a lone wolf.
 If you feel the need to bond for three days with like-minded people, go for it.
 Just don’t call it a fucking TRIBE.

-Before learning definitively I am Native American and Mexican (I was lied to about my ethnicity but that’s another story), seeing white people wear headdresses as a fashion statement or burning sage (“spiritual Lysol” for white women as a Native friend calls it), made me very itchy.
+Before learning definitively I am Indigenous Mexican (I was lied to about my ethnicity but that’s another story), seeing white people wear headdresses as a fashion statement or burning sage (“spiritual Lysol for white women” as a Native friend calls it), made me very itchy.
 I couldn’t tell you why but it pissed me off.
 I just knew it was wrong.
-Finding out I was Native explained it.
 “Blood memory” a Native friend told me.

 Don’t get me started about white people calling themselves “shamans.”
 Absolutely a white person can study with an indigenous person and learn the ancient ways.
 But not everything belongs to you – some things have to be earned the hard way, through sweat and blood and tears.
 And you don’t become a shaman in a weekend workshop at a yoga studio or New Age store.

 “This is my announcement that I will no longer be making dreamcatchers.
 It is no longer congruent with my ethics as an artist to profit from this type of work.
 Really, it never has been.
 I’ve never felt 100% comfortable appropriating and selling a white girl version of the indigenous craft even though I took measures to give back, to educate, to honor the people I learned from.”

 I also invite you to read that entire piece because dreamcatchers are a BIG THING in the New Age World.